syntax-syndicate/codegate-alt/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Whether it's bug reports, feature requests, or code contributions, please feel free to contribute to making CodeGate better.
+Whether you'd like to submit bug reports, feature requests, or code contributions, please feel free to contribute to making CodeGate better.
+We thank you!

 Start by reading the [Contributor Guidelines](./CONTRIBUTING.md).